 Much more than websites: online and offline media.
 Websites are just the tip of the iceberg of an overall healthcare advertising online/offline media plan.
 In addition, organic search, paid search, landing pages, social media, and reputation management to help a private practice compete and win.

-- Instagram recently topped 500 million monthly active users.
+- Instagram recently topped 1.0 billion monthly active users.

-- Pinterest and LinkedIn each have 100 million users.
+- Pinterest has 322 million users.
 Your healthcare advertising budget can be stretched thin quickly.
 Prospects use smartphones for faster web searches and there are many choices for social media.
 It may be difficult to decide which social media platforms are the best fit for your business.
 Most physicians or big pharma companies keep it simple with Facebook, Twitter, and YouTube for postings.
 Just compare to 2016, below:

 - The importance of reputation management –– No one likes a negative review for fear of driving away potential patients.
 The reviews on Yelp can’t be deleted by the company.
 Facebook or Twitter enable a negative post, comment or tweet to be changed.
 So choose your social media carefully when considering a digital platform.